lbod/delitetutorial/tutorials/beginner.md

 All templates must be enclosed in a `<template>` element, we can see all the work we did in the `render` lifecycle method becomes much more simple because now we're just dealing with HTML.

-We don't need to implement the code in `render` of the non-templated example e.g. See our `./BlogPost.js` widget module in the previous example.
+We don't need to implement the code in the `render` lifecycle method of the non-templated example e.g. See the `./CustomElement.js` widget module in the previous example.
 Instead we have:

 ```js